open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.3/deployment/upgrade/upgrade-prerequisites.md

 ### SQL Lineage

-With 1.3.0 we have renamed the `sqllineage` package to `collate_sqllineage`, this change has been made to avoid any conflict with open source version of `sqllineage`.
-In case you are using this package in your python scripts please make sure to rename your imports:
+In the `collate-sqllineage` dependency, we have renamed the `sqllineage` import to `collate_sqllineage`.

+This change has been made to avoid any conflict with the open source version of `sqllineage`.
+In case you are using this package directly in your python scripts please make sure to rename your imports:

 - From `from sqllineage.xxx import xxx`
 - To `from collate_sqllineage.xxx import xxx`

-### Other Changes

-- ...